unit73e/haskell_exercises/ch1_answers.md

 ```

 What this means is that `2 + -3` is equivalent to `2 + - 3`.
 For that reason
-the interpreter complains two infix operators are being in the same expression.
+the interpreter complains two infix operators exist next to each other in the
+same expression.

 To fix the expression the negative number must be enclosed in parentheses: